rasumovsky/TestBeamCode/README.md

   - creates a TTree for each of the smaller text files (LoadT3MAPS)
   - combines the TTrees via hadd.

+##### LocateT3MAPS.cxx
+  This program uses the MapParameters class to find the location in FEI4 corresponding to T3MAPS.

+##### TestBeamOverview.cxx
+  This program looks at the test beam data and identifies characteristics for defining quality cuts on pixel hits.

+##### TestBeamScanner.cxx
+  This program is similar to TestBeamTracks, except it scans the value of the map error to see how the efficiency changes with map uncertainty.

 ##### TestBeamStudies.cxx
   This program applies quality cuts to the FEI4 and T3MAPS data and then constructs a mapping between hits in the two chips.
 It can also scan the time offset for the two chips in case the relative clock times are unknown.

-##### TestBeamOverview.cxx
-  This program looks at the test beam data and identifies characteristics for defining quality cuts on pixel hits.
+NOTE: for the scanning feature, the TimingScan.cxx implementation is preferred.
+  Better to use this with the option "NoScan".

 ##### TestBeamTracks.cxx
   This program applies quality cuts to the FEI4 and T3MAPS data and then computes a track-by-track efficiency measurement based on the map constructed in TestBeamStudies.

-##### TestBeamScanner.cxx
+##### TimingScan.cxx
-  This program is similar to TestBeamTracks, except it scans the value of the map error to see how the efficiency changes.
+  This program just runs TestBeamTracks multiple times with different timing offsets between the two chips in order to validate the timing.
+It identifies the timing giving the maximum FEI4 efficiency.

 ### Supporting Classes